elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-methodologies-do-historians-use-to-analyze-social-dynamics-in-history.md

 url: /learn/education-studies/questions/what-methodologies-do-historians-use-to-analyze-social-dynamics-in-history
 score: -1.0
 related_article1:
-    id: 166554
+    id: 166561
-    title: What role does contingency play in historical narratives and interpretations?
+    title: >-
+        What are some characteristics of early urban centers like the City of Uruk and Egyptian civilization?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-role-does-contingency-play-in-historical-narratives-and-interpretations
+    url: /learn/education-studies/questions/what-are-some-characteristics-of-early-urban-centers-like-the-city-of-uruk-and-egyptian-civilization
 related_article2:
-    id: 166559
+    id: 166560
-    title: Why is chronology important in understanding historical events, and what is an example of chronological order?
+    title: >-
+        How can new evidence influence historical interpretation?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-is-chronology-important-in-understanding-historical-events-and-what-is-an-example-of-chronological-order
+    url: /learn/education-studies/questions/how-can-new-evidence-influence-historical-interpretation
 related_article3:
-    id: 166563
+    id: 166560
-    title: How do social structures influence historical narratives, and how have these dynamics evolved over time?
+    title: >-
+        How can new evidence influence historical interpretation?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-social-structures-influence-historical-narratives-and-how-have-these-dynamics-evolved-over-time
+    url: /learn/education-studies/questions/how-can-new-evidence-influence-historical-interpretation
 related_article4:
-    id: 166556
+    id: 166558
-    title: How do archaeology and anthropology contribute to the historical narrative, and what is the role of carbon dating in this context?
+    title: >-
+        What methodologies are used in studying the day-to-day lives of women in history?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-archaeology-and-anthropology-contribute-to-the-historical-narrative-and-what-is-the-role-of-carbon-dating-in-this-context
-related_article5:
-    id: 166552
-    title: What is the purpose of footnotes in historical writing, and how do they differ from bibliographic information?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-is-the-purpose-of-footnotes-in-historical-writing-and-how-do-they-differ-from-bibliographic-information
+    url: /learn/education-studies/questions/what-methodologies-are-used-in-studying-the-daytoday-lives-of-women-in-history
 ---

 &nbsp;